-Finding the money to start or expand a business can be difficult for anyone, so don’t overlook special government grant and loan programs designed specifically to support women entrepreneurs.
+Finding the money to start or expand your business provides a challenge for anyone, so don’t overlook special government grant and loan programs designed specifically to support women entrepreneurs.
 Government funding is sometimes available at the federal, provincial, territorial, or local level, giving you the opportunity to apply for financing outside of a private bank loan or line of credit.
-Government-backed funding for women-owned businesses is typically offered on more favorable terms than what you can get at a private bank, and since the pool of money is backed by a mission statement, it may be easier to get approval for your small business loan.
+Government-backed funding for women-owned businesses typically offers more favorable terms than what you find at a private bank, and since a mission statement backs the pool of available funds, you may find it easier to get approval for your small business loan.

 Canadian Business Network